-In general, any physical modifications to any WECS that alters the mechanical load, mechanical load path, or major electrical components shall require re-certification.
-Likekind replacements shall not require re-certification.
+In general, any physical modifications to any WECS that alters the mechanical load, mechanical load path, or major electrical components or blade lengths shall require recertification.
+Like- kind replacements shall not require re-certification.
 Therefore, prior to making any physical modification, the owner or operator shall confer with the Planning Commission to determine whether the physical modification requires re-certification.